Sukith-1234/Data-Engineer/README.md

 Use Libraries :selenium

 Project 03 -Automated Stock Price Fetcher From Yahoo Finance:This project developed to fetch stock price data using python.You need to provide company code,start date and end date you need stock data.Python will automatically fetch the stock data and save as CSV file in your desktop

+Proejct 04-CurrencyConverter: Real time currency converter and you need to provide currecnies you need to convert inside the function